SpineEventEngine/documentation/_hugo-theme/content/docs/1/guides/start-new-project.md

 [rejection-concept]: docs/introduction/concepts#rejection "Learn more about Rejections"
 [rejections-proto]: docs/introduction/naming-conventions#rejectionsproto "Learn more about Rejections proto structure"
-[rejections-guide]: docs/guides/rejections "Learn more about Rejections"/
+[rejections-guide]: docs/guides/rejections/ "Learn more about Rejections"

 [entities]: docs/introduction/#entities "See more examples on entities"
 [entity-concept]: docs/introduction/concepts#entities "Learn more about Entities"